 Workers in mines and mining plants who should be issued high visibility safety apparel as a minimum include:

-As of July 1, 2016, every worker in an underground mine and, between sunrise and sunset, every worker on the surface, must wear high visibility safety apparel that meets the requirements of sections 262 and 263 of Regulation 854.
+As of July 1, 2016, every worker in an underground mine and, between sunset and sunrise, every worker on the surface, must wear high visibility safety apparel that meets the requirements of sections 262 and 263 of Regulation 854.

 For optimal safety and performance, HVSA garments should be fitted specifically to each person who will wear them, with consideration given to additional clothing.
 For example, space must be available inside coveralls for any additional layers of clothing that will be added and removed as temperature conditions change.
 Another layer of clothing should not cover high visibility safety apparel, unless it is also HVSA of the same class or better.
 The fit should be relaxed enough to allow for freedom of movement for all normal work activities.